simranbarve/Sudoku/README.md

 ![Alt text](https://www.learn-sudoku.com/images/naked_pair2.gif)

 This can also be done with rows and collumns, reducing the number of possible values and therefore reducing the time taken.

+I implemented this so that the other possible values were removed when a naked pairs was identified and then when the possible values were set the naked pairs were identified and other possible valeus were removed and this process was repeated everytime a new value was set.